Large brush fire erupts in Livingston Parish as burn ban takes effect Tuesday

 DENHAM SPRINGS – The day a statewide burn ban went into effect, numerous fire crews were dispatched to a difficult fire burning through woods in Livingston Parish.

-Crews have been trying to get a fire under control near neighborhoods off Dunn Road northeast of Denham Springs.
-Multiple fire districts have been called to help.
+Crews spent about two hours getting the fire under control near neighborhoods off Dunn Road northeast of Denham Springs.
+Multiple fire districts were called to help.

+"We found a small fire at that point," Charlie Weaver, Assistant Chief of Livingston Fire District 5, said.
+"We attempted to start extinguishing it.
+The wind picked up on us and it got into the woods."

 In videos posted on social media Tuesday afternoon, firefighters are seen running through yards to reach a fire line that was approaching developed properties.
 In one video, smoke and a small brush fire are seen a few feet from a child’s playset.

+The fire was the fourth of the day.
+Earlier, a person burning a stump on Amite Church Road suffered third-degree burns after a fire got out of control.
+The fire prompted a brief evacuation of a school nearby, the fire department said.

+"Amite Christian Academy was evacuated due to the fire getting extremely close to their playground and their building," Weaver said.

-The fire fight comes as state officials have sounded the alarm over dry conditions and a fear of forest and grass fires.
+The fire fights come as state officials have sounded the alarm over dry conditions and a fear of forest and grass fires.
 A burn ban took effect Tuesday morning because of the fear.

 "Due to the extremely dry conditions statewide and the overwhelming emergency responses recorded by local fire officials, State Fire Marshal Butch Browning, along with Agriculture and Forestry Commissioner Mike Strain, have issued a statewide cease and desist order for all private burning," the Fire Marshal's office said when announcing the burn ban this week.

-The fire in Livingston Parish Tuesday is the second in the last few days.
-Saturday, a 10-acre fire burned a field on the eastern end of the parish.
+Fires Tuesday follow one on Saturday where a 10-acre fire burned a field on the eastern end of Livingston parish.
 The fire was sparked by a hot exhaust and destroyed a pickup truck.
 The truck got stuck while spreading grass seeds and its exhaust was hot enough to ignite the grass underneath the truck.

+??- Not a typical problem in the Louisiana but here are the conditions that have led to a statewide #burnban. #LaWX pic.twitter.com/ZZI1LgUNeR— Josh Eachus (@DrJoshWX) February 15, 2022

 A line of storms Thursday may not produce enough rain to ease concerns over dry conditions.

+"Thursday's rain is not gonna do that much for us," Weaver said.
+"It's not going to help at all."

 WBRZ Storm Station meteorologists are watching a line of rain forecast for Thursday afternoon.
 Click HERE for the WBRZ weather page.
 Watch WBRZ newscasts for the latest forecast.

 More News